-The fiduciary, or fiduciaries, must file a return for an estate or trust if one of the following applies:
+The fiduciary, or fiduciaries, must file a return for an estate or trust if:

 - 1. The estate or trust has any Arizona taxable income for the tax year. - 2.
 The estate or trust's gross income for the tax year is \$5,000 or more, regardless of the amount of the Arizona taxable income.